Inslee announces five counties will move to second phase in Washington’s four-part coronavirus reopening plan

 Inslee’s announcement Tuesday is the first large change since the governor this summer put his county-by-county plan on hold amid a spike in cases.

+Still, Inslee himself in a news conference called it a “modest change,” noting that those five counties had already been in a modified first phase, or “phase 1.5.”

 The five counties this summer represented some of the biggest COVID-19 hot spots in the state.

-Yakima County ranked among the nation’s most severely affected.
+Yakima County ranked among the nation’s most severely affected, and the state even implemented a stricter requirement for facial coverings there when ordering a statewide mask mandate in June.

+But Inslee on Tuesday credited people in those communities for tamping down on the spread of the virus, including through the use of facial coverings.

 Tuesday’s announcement will ease some restrictions and bring those counties in line with King, Snohomish, Pierce and others who are currently in the second phase.